Agreon/Taggit/README.md

    + Editor
        + remove focus
    + onMouseHover-focus
-      + remove all siblings active
+      + remove all siblings hovered
     + menu
       + switch with keycombo to editor